-• Please select the type of class the child is in (e.g. pre-primary, primary/grade 1, etc.).
+• Please select the type of class the child is in (e.g. kindergarten, kindergarten/grade 1, etc.).

 Identified Special Needs

 - This question must not be left blank, otherwise these children will be omitted from the analysis. - Please use the general guidelines provided below: